Engineering Course Outcomes

 ETCN 2100 - Computer Aided Manufacturing (MasterCam)

-- Create and manage geometry drawn in the master cam's graphical area
+- Create and manage geometry drawn in the MasterCam graphical area.

-- Post their ends see file inside master cam to create a CNC file that will be run in a milling machine, lathe or CNC router
+- Post their NC file inside MasterCam to create a CNC file that will be run in a milling machine, lathe or CNC router.

-- Tools simulate the programs that have been generated and edit them to maximize machining and operation time
+- Simulate the tool programs that have been generated and edit them to maximize machining and operation time.

 ETCN 2200 - CNC Machining II

-- Establish points of origin related to part geometry all machine tool origin
+- Establish points of origin related to part geometry for all machine tool origins.

-- Use different work-holding devices and be able to program part offsets using standard and G code
+- Use different work-holding devices and be able to program part offsets using standard G and M code.

 ETCN 2300 - 3D-Modeling and Prototyping (Direct Digital Manufacturing)

-- Understand how the process of Additive Manufacturing and how it is related in a manufacturing process, such as tool-making, model-making or pattern-making
+- Understand the process of Additive Manufacturing and how it is related in a manufacturing process, such as tool-making, model-making or pattern-making.

-- Understand the advantages of using Additive Manufacturing and how it impacts the manufacturing process, product, part development and lead-time to the end-user
+- Discuss the advantages of using Additive Manufacturing and how it impacts the manufacturing process, product, part development and lead-time to the end-user.

-- Understand the materials that can be used in an additive Manufacturing application
+- Identify the materials that can be used in an additive Manufacturing application.

-- Understand how this technology can be optimized by taking geometrics with multiple opponents in assembly and simplifying it into fewer sub components or assemblies
+- Demonstrate how this technology can be optimized by taking geometrics with multiple opponents in assembly and simplifying it into fewer sub components or assemblies.

 - Discern the types of Additive Manufacturing capabilities based on part geometry customer demands and CNC machine capabilities